-In an effort to better align our business portfolio with our core strategic objectives, in the first quarter of 2005, we made a definitive decision to divest the GSG, non-core service operations that provide online repair and other third-party services, and we engaged an investment banking firm to commence marketing.
+In an effort to better align our business portfolio with our core strategic objectives, in the first quarter of 2005, we made a definitive decision to divest the General Services Group ("GSG"), non-core service operations which provide online repair and other third-party services, and we engaged an investment banking firm to commence marketing.
 As a result, we reclassified the group to discontinued operations in the first quarter of 2005.
 Sales for GSG were \$103 million and \$116 million in 2005 and 2004, respectively.
 We performed an impairment analysis of GSG at March 31, 2005 on a held for sale basis and, after the allocation of goodwill, we recognized an impairment charge of \$5.9 million during the first quarter of 2005.
 The initial estimated fair value at March 31, 2005 was based upon investment banker's valuation of GSG's estimated fair value as well as initial bids received from potential purchasers.
 As the year progressed, the number of potential buyers diminished to one potential purchaser and the business underperformed due to the pending sale.
-As a result, the lone bidder reduced its initial offer and accordingly, we recognized additional impairment charges aggregating \$24.2 million throughout 2005, for total impairment charges in 2005 of \$30.1 million.
+As a result, the lone bidder reduced its initial offer and accordingly, we recognized additional impairment charges aggregating \$24.2 million throughout 2005, for total impairment charges in 2005 of approximately \$30.1 million, none of which was recorded in the second quarter.
 GSG was sold on December 31, 2005 for approximately \$16 million in gross cash proceeds, including \$2 million held in escrow pending final settlement, subject to final working capital adjustments that remain under negotiation, while retaining approximately \$12 million of net accounts receivable.
 We used approximately \$11 million of the net cash proceeds to reduce our outstanding indebtedness in January 2006.